City Sewer Rate Adjustment - Latest Update (As of September 27, 2017)

 Overview – Newport Beach Sewer Operations and Newly Adopted Rate Adjustments

-The City of Newport Beach (City) Municipal Operations Department (MOD) administers the sewer operations for the City.
-In late 2016, MOD retained the consulting services of HF&H Consultants LLC to prepare a sewer rate study, make findings and recommendations regarding the City’s sewer rate structure and sewer rates.
-In July 2017, HF&H completed the Draft Sewer Rate Study and MOD brought it forward for City Council approval on July 25, 2017.
+The City of Newport Beach (City) Utilities Department administers the sewer operations for the City.
+In late 2016, Utilities retained the consulting services of HF&H Consultants LLC to prepare a sewer rate study, make findings and recommendations regarding the City’s sewer rate structure and sewer rates.
+In July 2017, HF&H completed the Draft Sewer Rate Study and Utilities management staff brought it forward for City Council approval on July 25, 2017.
 The Final Sewer Rate Study may be viewed by clicking here, Sewer Rate Study.

 General information about the City’s sewer operations